Bottled Water Might Contain More Microplastics Than We'd Like to Admit

-There have been several experiments conducted on fishes that reveal their change in behavior and hormone levels when subjected to a high buildup of Microplastics.
+Several experiments conducted on fishes reveal their change in behavior and hormone levels when subjected to a high buildup of Microplastics.
 Plastic contains several chemicals that affect humans in the same way.

 Another investigation conducted by Orb Media also revealed that as much as 83% of tap water contains Microplastics.
 And this is not even the most shocking thing.
 Microplastics contained in plastic bottles are double this amount!

 Given that plastic bottles are so thoroughly embedded in our daily lives even if we stop their production, it would take months to remove them from our lives.
-The only permanent solution would be a complete ban on plastic altogether!
+The only permanent solution would be a complete ban on plastics altogether.